-Of course, this is a legal blog and while Fargo is a good show, there would be no point in bringing it up if it wasn’t to discuss a legal issue and in this case, the question that requires a Vista criminal attorney’s expertise is: could Lester be brought up on charges for Sam’s death?
+Of course, this is a legal blog and while Fargo is a good show, there would be no point in bringing it up if it wasn’t to discuss a legal issue and, in this case, that question is: could Lester be brought up on charges for Sam Hess’ death?

 The obvious answer for those who saw the exchange would be no, since Lester never hired Malvo, but the real-life examination of the issue is a bit more complex since no one actually overheard the conversation.
-In this case, when police identify that Malvo killed Sam Hess and recognize that he is a hit man, they would discover that Lester was seen talking to Malvo in the hospital and they would realize that he does have an issue with Sam.
+In this case, when police identify that Malvo is responsible for Sam Hess’ death and recognize that he is a hit man, they would discover that Lester was seen talking to Malvo in the hospital and they would realize that he does have an issue with Sam.
 This could be enough evidence for police to confront Lester.

 Because it could be possible to construe Lester’s saying “yeah” to the nurse as his covertly saying yes to Malvo, it would be a pretty good idea for Lester to contact a lawyer before speaking to the police.
-A Vista criminal lawyer could tell you that sometimes just trying to help the police in an investigation can end up putting you in the defendant’s seat.
+Most attorneys will tell you that sometimes just trying to help the police in an investigation can end up putting you in the defendant’s seat.

-In this case (without looking at the other events of the show), it would be pretty unlikely that Lester would be charged with any actual crime and even less likely that he would be convicted.
+In this case (without looking at the other events of the show), it would be pretty unlikely that Lester would be charged with any actual crime relating to Sam Hess’ death and even less likely that he would be convicted.
 Even so, it’s easy to see why he might want to speak with an attorney before things get even more messy.

-Similarly, if you find yourself in a legally challenging situation, please call (760) 643-4050 to schedule a free initial consultation with Vista defense attorney Peter M. Liss.
+Similarly, if you find yourself in a legally challenging situation, please call (760) 643-4050 to schedule a free initial consultation with Peter M. Liss.

 Creative Commons Image by Ethan Kan